Experiental and expressive therapy for children affected by adversity, migration and displacement

 Play is the language of the child.
 Children naturally communicate their thoughts, feelings and experiences through play.

 Play is the language of the child.
 Children naturally communicate their thoughts, feelings and experiences through play.
-Through play, the therapist can enter the child’s world and connect with the child.
+Play enables the therapist to enter the child’s world and to connect with the child.
 Children can explore their inner world and express and process feelings within this safe environment.

 Play therapy falls under occupational therapy in the Netherlands.
-The focus in vocational therapy is not talking, but doing and experiencing during the therapy session.
+Occupational therapy centres around practicing and experiencing rather then talking during the therapeutic process.

-Play therapy was developed for children between the ages of 4 and 12, but the nonverbal and experiential nature of play therapy sometimes makes this form of treatment appropriate for younger or older children as well.
-Practice Noura is also experienced in treating children over the age of 12.
+Play therapy was developed for children between the ages of 4 and 12, but the nonverbal and experiential nature of play therapy sometimes makes this form of therapy appropriate for younger or older children as well.
+Practice Noura is also experienced in working with children over the age of 12.

 Practice Noura focuses specifically on children from refugee and migration backgrounds.